 Needing to wait for someone to come, when you do need something can be extremely frustrating.
 In general, we do not find it easy to wait for things, especially when it is something simple, that you would normally be able to do immediately for yourself.
-Please bear in mind that there are only a certain number of nursing staff available on the ward, and that the majority of other patients are also likely to be on bed rest, like you, and need lots of support too.
+Please bear in mind that there are only a certain number of nursing staff available on the ward, and there are other patients who are also relying on them for care.
 Usually the staff will check you are okay and if they are unable to help you straight away they will ask you to wait until they have finished with another patient or sometimes until another member of staff is available.